alex-stefanov/MagicalCube/README.md

-# MagicalCube
+# MagicalCube-THE PROJECT
-Nothing special, just a magical cube
+Nothing special, just a magical cube.
+IF you want to try it click the link->https://replit.com/@alex-stefanov/MagicalCubeByAlex